 To help better understand the effects of exposure to airborne hazards like burn pits, VA established the Airborne Hazards and Burn Pits Center of Excellence (AHBPCE) in 2019 at VA’s War Related Illness and Injury Study Center (WRIISC) in New Jersey.
 The Center is responsible for conducting research on respiratory issues, unexplained shortness of breath, and other health conditions that may be related to airborne hazard exposures.

-The Center uses information from the VA Airborne Hazards and Open Burn Pit Registry (AHOBPR) and other sources to inform their research initiatives.
+The Center uses information from the redesigned VA Airborne Hazards and Open Burn Pit Registry and other sources to inform their research initiatives.
 They also conduct in-depth studies through the Post Deployment Cardiopulmonary Evaluation Network (PDCEN).